Zefinder/CPU_Project/README.md

 variable test_files_array : test_files_array_t(0 to x) := (..., new_set); -- x is the number - 1 in the array
 ```

 To add tests, please refer to the previous subsubsection.
+I will try to make a txt file in the future so the vhdl test file remains untouched!

 ## How can I code with this ASM
 Do you have problems?
 You should go to the doctor because it's scary...
 There is a `assembly_udl.xml` file which is a language file for **Notepad++**.
 You just have to import it and you will have syntax coloring.
 Don't expect more for now...
-(Joking, I'll probably do something for vscode)
+(Joking, I'll probably do something for vscode (hi hi hi no))

 ## How can I compile the ASM?
 A good question!
 I am currently doing a compiler with flex/yacc to parse and compile at the same time.
 If you want to see how it works, look in the `compiler` folder, there is everything I used to make the lexical analysis (flex), the grammar (yacc) and the compilation (bison).

+**THIS IS FOR LINUX ONLY I AM AFRAID...**

 **Note** that there will be more than one version and I am still developping the first one...
 Here is what will be expected:
 | Version number | Content                                                                                      |